 Whose Body?
 (The Lord Peter Wimsey Mysteries Book 1)

 British mystery lovers, rejoice: this is the first in the classic mysteries series featuring British aristocrat and sleuth Lord Peter Wimsey.
+Click here to view all the Lord Peter Wimsey books.
 I'm a big fan of this series.

 Wimseys mother, the Dowager Duchess of Denver, rings her son with news of such a quaint thing.
 She has heard through a friend that Mr. Thipps, a respectable Battersea architect, found a dead man in his bathwearing nothing but a gold pince-nez.
 Lord Wimsey makes his way straight over to Mr. Thipps, and a good look at the body raises a number of interesting questions.
 Why would such an apparently well groomed man have filthy black toenails, flea bites and the scent of carbolic soap lingering on his corpse?
 Then comes the disappearance of oil millionaire Sir Reuben Levy, last seen on the Battersea Park Road.
 With his beard shaved he would look very similar to the man found in the bath, but is Sir Levy really dead?